sp12356/sp12356/README.md

 <h1 align="center">Hi 👋, I'm Shivum</h1>
-<h3 align="center">An innovative Carnegie Mellon student</h3>

-I'm a rising Junior at Carnegie Mellon studying Statistics/Machine Learning and Computer Science.
-I've built numerous independent and group large scale software/ML projects which I will continue to add to this GitHub.
-I'm largely interested in Machine Learning, Full-Stack Software Development, and Systems.
+CMU ML interested in Machine Learning, Full-Stack Software Development, and Systems.
 I look forward to creating solutions that solve vital technical problems in the financial and healthcare domains.

 - 📫 How to reach me **shivumpandove@gmail.com**